 1. Remain calm and professional in your response.

 Not only is the angry customer waiting for your response, but current and potential customers will see how you handle the situation.
 Don’t get defensive.
 Acknowledge their pain and mention that you are not used to this kind of reaction.
 Keeping your cool is the difference between winning the interaction or losing business over your response.

-2. Take the conversation offline.
+2. Offer to take the conversation offline

 Offer to have a phone conversation or email exchange with the customer.
 That way, any lingering negative commentary or responses can be taken off your social pages or ratings sites.

 These two simple actions will show anyone checking out your reviews that you took the time to calmly and professionally answer someone’s review of your company.
 There are instances where the effort you put into speaking with an unhappy customer can convince them to change their review.

 4. Social media